 What are the emerging trends in hospitality?

 The hospitality industry is undergoing tremendous innovation expanding new verticals and increasing technology adoption driven by AI.
-Hotels are expanding their offerings, particularly in the luxury space, as the lines between work, life and play have blurred and the world’s HNW (high-net-worth) population continues to grow.
+Hotels are expanding their offerings, particularly in the luxury space, as the lines between work, life and play have blurred and the world’s HNW population continues to grow.
 These include private membership clubs, yachts and branded residences.
-Hotels have also embraced technology to enhance the guest experience, leveraging a range of innovative solutions, including virtual tours, self-service kiosks, predictive analytics and AI-powered chatbots.
+Hotels use tech for better guest experiences, with virtual tours, kiosks, analytics, and AI chatbots.
 The integration of digital platforms is also transforming workforce processes, empowering employees with new skills and automating time-consuming processes.

 In terms of investment opportunities, which regions or countries do you believe hold the greatest potential for the sector?